ANNUAL AREA OFFICE ALLIANCE REPORT

 Primary goal of the alliance is to develop relationships with the electrical contractors and apprentice electricians through the apprenticeship training program at the NECA training facility in Alsip Illinois.
 Initial target area was the hazards associated with arc flash and arc blast and the OSHA 10-hr. course.

 Mr. John Prendergast – EJATT – Program Coordinator

 Mr. James Martineck – OSHA – Calumet City Area Office

 Implementation team meetings are conducted by conference calls and e-mails regarding various projects and alliance activities

 Activities and Products

-Alliance activities focus on “Introduction to OSHA” presentations as a part of the OSHA 10- Hour courses provided to apprentices and journeymen through the EJATT Training Center.
-There were no OSHA 10 hour courses held within the timeframe of this report due to many contractors now requiring OSHA 30 hour certifications for employees.
-The EJATT plans on conducting several OSHA 10 hour courses, for which OSHA will have a presence, in the upcoming year.
+Alliance activities focus on "Introduction to OSHA" presentations as a part of the OSHA 10- Hour courses provided to apprentices and journeymen through the EJATT Training Center.
+OSHA did not conduct any "All About OSHA" presentations within the last year.